 Author: Jana Grünewald, Berlin

 Professional travel is always associated with additional costs.
-Self-employed artists who work in different locations must always take into account possible travel expenses.
-If the artist bears the travel expenses himself/herself, he/she can claim them as a tax deduction, provided that they were incurred during an almost exclusively professional absence (Richtlinie R 9.4 zu § 9 EStG).
+Self-employed artists and creatives who work in different locations must always take into account possible travel expenses.
+If the artist or creative bears the travel expenses himself/herself, he/she can claim them as a tax deduction, provided that they were incurred during an almost exclusively professional absence (Richtlinie R 9.4 zu § 9 EStG).
 Absence is defined as the absence from both the home and regular workplace(s).
 The following applies to self-employed persons: Travel expenses are listed in the tax return as business expenses.

 Tax-deductible expenses include travel expenses, additional meal allowances, accommodation allowances, and incidental travel expenses.